ANUJDWIVDI/text-analysis-flask-framework/README.md

 ## Skills Gained 🤓

 Through this project, I gained experience in software engineering, web development, and natural language processing.
-I was able to efficiently execute the project in just a few weeks, demonstrating my skills in setting up and deploying Flask architecture.
+I was able to efficiently execute the project in just a few hours, demonstrating my skills in setting up and deploying Flask architecture in short time.

 ## Links 🔗